Houston Stock Fraud Attorney

 Data Breaches May Count as Stock Fraud

-Since last year, plaintiffs have increasingly brought cases forward that these data breaches are a form of securities fraud.
+Plaintiffs have brought more cases forward that claim data breaches as a form of securities fraud.
 But how can that be?

 Their argument relies on the relationship between a data company's security and it's stock value.
 The more secure a platform is, the higher its value as a company–especially in today's data-driven world.
 If a company presents its security as more robust than it really is, then they're essentially inflating the value of their stock artificially, which is why data breaches are followed by massive losses.